nxoim/decomposite/README.md

 - Automatically create navigation controller instances upon the creation of nav hosts that are retrievable by just calling navController, again, kind of like view models

 # Examples/Getting Started
-In your version catalog add the "com.github.Number869.Decomposite:decomposite:preferredVersion" artifact.
+In your version catalog add the "com.github.nxoim.Decomposite:decomposite:preferredVersion" artifact.
 In your toml file that would be:
 ```
-decomposite = { group = "com.github.number869.decomposite", name = "decomposite", version.ref = "version" }
+decomposite = { group = "com.github.nxoim.decomposite", name = "decomposite", version.ref = "version" }
 ```

 First you have to set up the app by creating a root of the app.
 This root sets up stores for view models and nav controllers, overlay stuff, and provides the root component context.